 The modern navigator thinks primarily in terms of lines of position, rather than of latitude and longitude observations.

-Frank believes the noon sight has lots of utility still.
+Frank has a continuing passion for the noon sight.
 But the history of how celestial navigation was instructed in the 20th century is clear.

 In 1995, the GPS system became fully operational...and the number of celestial navigators in the world immediately began to plummet.